 Speciality: Old Age Psychiatry

-The Higher Training Programme for Old Age Psychiatry in Scotland became a National programme in August 2017 and is hosted by the North of Scotland Deanery Region.
+The Higher Training Programme for Old Age Psychiatry in Scotland has been National since August 2017 and is hosted by the North of Scotland Deanery Region.
 This ensures continued consistently high standards of training in this specialty across Scotland.

 Successful trainees will be able to express a preference to train in one of the four NHS Education for Scotland (NES) regions in Scotland depending upon ranking at interview.

 Training is based around the Royal College of Psychiatrist's national Old Age Psychiatry Curriculum.
 Trainees are expected to use the online e-portfolio to evidence their achievement of competencies.
 This portfolio forms the basis of the ARCP process, which takes place annually.
 There is a national ARCP process established for Old Age Psychiatry.
-Desktop ARCPs will be held in the central region of Scotland, face to face interviews can be conducted via videoconferencing for trainees in the North and East region.
+Desktop ARCP’s are held via Teams and to face interviews can be conducted via videoconferencing for trainees in the North and East region.

 This programme offers excellent and varied training opportunities to work in several clinical settings in Older Age Psychiatry in the following regions: